Heroic Old-School Roleplaying

 • Goblinoid: Native language of most intelligent goblinoid races (boggarts, bugbears, goblins, hobgoblins, etc.)

-• Gnollish: Native language of gnolls.
+• Gnollish: Native language of gnolls and jakkra.

 • Gnomish: Native language of gnomes.